George I of Greece: Later reign and assassination

 Venizelos and the King were united in their belief that the nation required a strong army to repair the damage of the humiliating defeat of 1897.
 Crown Prince Constantine was reinstated as Inspector-General of the Army, and later Commander-in-Chief.
 Under his and Venizelos's close supervision the military was retrained and equipped with French and British help, and new ships were ordered for the Hellenic Navy.
 Meanwhile, through diplomatic means, Venizelos had united the Christian countries of the Balkans in opposition to the ailing Ottoman Empire.

 When the Kingdom of Montenegro declared war on Turkey on 8 October 1912, it was joined quickly by Serbia, Bulgaria, and Greece in what is known as the First Balkan War.
 George was on vacation in Denmark, so he immediately returned to Greece via Vienna, arriving in Athens to be met by a large and enthusiastic crowd on the evening of 9 October.
 The results of this campaign differed radically from the Greek experience at the hands of the Turks in 1897.
 The well-trained Greek forces, 200,000 strong, won victory after victory.
 On 9 November 1912, Greek forces commanded by Crown Prince Constantine rode into Thessaloniki, just a few hours ahead of a Bulgarian division.
 Three days later King George rode in triumph through the streets of Thessaloniki, the second-largest Greek city, accompanied by the Crown Prince and Venizelos.
+Less than two weeks before the King's death, Greek troops entered the chief Epirus town of Ioannina on 6 March 1913.

 As he approached the fiftieth anniversary of his accession, the King made plans to abdicate in favor of his son Constantine immediately after the celebration of his golden jubilee in October 1913.
 Just as he did in Athens, George went about Thessaloniki without any meaningful protection force.
 While out on an afternoon walk near the White Tower on 18 March 1913, he was shot at close range in the back by Alexandros Schinas, who was "said to belong to a Socialist organization" and "declared when arrested that he had killed the King because he refused to give him money".
 George died instantly, the bullet having penetrated his heart.
 The Greek government denied any political motive for the assassination, saying that Schinas was an alcoholic vagrant.
 Schinas was tortured in prison and fell to his death from a police station window six weeks later.

-The King's body was taken to Athens on the Amphitrite, escorted by a flotilla of naval vessels.
+The King's body was taken to Athens on the yacht Amphitrite, escorted by a flotilla of naval vessels.
 For three days the coffin of the King, draped in the Danish and Greek flags, lay in the Metropolitan Cathedral in Athens before his body was committed to a tomb at his palace in Tatoi.